apache/drill/_docs/sql-ref/functions/001-math.md

 Download the `input2.json` file from the [Drill source code](https://github.com/apache/drill/tree/master/exec/java-exec/src/test/resources/jsoninput) page.
 On the Mac, for example, right-click input2.json and choose Save Link As, and then click Save.

-Create the a dummy JSON file having the following contents:
+The following examples refer to a dummy JSON file in the FROM clause.
+The dummy JSON file has following contents.

     {"dummy" : "data"}